JustAn0therDev/black-marlin/README.md

 ---------------------------

 ### Sidenotes:
-- This program does NOT officially support any other operating system except for Linux.
-If you try to run it on a Mac OS for example, the program will not run.
+- This program does NOT officially support any other operating system except for GNU/Linux;
 - **The first official release is available!**

 ---------------------------